aimas-upb/antrobot_ros/README.md

    ```
 #### Pytorch Build and Install
 Unfortunately, to get pytorch to work with the jetson and particular version of python3 we have to build it from scratch.
-For python3.6 there are a couple of *.whl that are already generated an you can follow the steps [here](https://qengineering.eu/install-pytorch-on-jetson-nano.html)
+For python3.6 there are a couple of *.whl that are already generated and you can follow the steps [here](https://qengineering.eu/install-pytorch-on-jetson-nano.html)
 to install them.
 Whereas, the steps described here will generate our own wheel with support for torch 1.10 / cuda 10.2 versions.
-Note, the whole procedure takes about 8 hours on an overclocked Jetson Nano.
+Note, the whole procedure takes about 8 - 10 hours on an overclocked Jetson Nano and about 6 hours when compling natively.
+To generate the wheel natively see [Jetson Nano Pytorch Build Docker](https://github.com/dnovischi/jetson-nano-pythorch).
 Most important, when **upgrading** modify the version number in the file `~/pytorch/version.txt` from 1.7.0 to 1.7.1, if you install version PyTorch 1.7.1;
 or similarly for other versions.
 It seems the developers forget to adjust this number on GitHub.
 If you don't change the number, you end up with a torch-1.7.0a0-cp36-cp36m-linux_aarch64.whl wheel, suggesting you have the old version still on your machine.